sanderland/katrain/README.md

      game from the opening to the endgame without making serious (DDK) blunders.
 Further discussion can be found [here](http://github.com/sanderland/katrain/issues/44) and [here](http://github.com/sanderland/katrain/issues/74).
     * **Simple Style** Prefers moves that solidify both player's territory, leading to relatively simpler moves.
+* Legacy options which were developed earlier include:
     * **ScoreLoss** is KataGo analyzing as usual, but choosing from potential moves depending on the expected score loss, leading to a varied style with mostly small mistakes.
     * **Policy** uses the top move from the policy network (it's 'shape sense' without reading).
     * **Policy Weighted** picks a random move weighted by the policy, leading to a varied style with mostly small mistakes, and occasional blunders due to a lack of reading.
     * **Blinded Policy** picks a number of moves at random and play the best move among them, being effectively 'blind' to part of the board each turn.
 Calibrated rank is based on the same idea, and recommended over this option.
 * Options that are more on the 'fun and experimental' side include:
     * Variants of **Blinded Policy**, which use the same basic strategy, but with a twist:
        * **Local Style** will consider mostly moves close to the last move.
        * **Tenuki Style** will consider mostly moves away from the last move.